• Home Home

 Heat pumps do not run as efficiently in cold conditions as warm conditions, but Risinger demonstrated that the units operate normally in cold climates such as Boston, where they filmed the video and it was about 40 degrees.

 Upgrading to a heat pump not only saves money but also benefits the environment.
-Heat pumps burn less dirty energy than furnaces and other systems since they are more efficient and use less electricity.
+They burn less dirty energy than furnaces and other systems since they are more efficient and use less electricity.
 If you need help finding a great price or installer, check out EnergySage's heat pump marketplace to compare quotes.

 Homeowners shared their experiences with heat pumps in the video's comments.